 The SEC meets on a monthly basis to review SEC and Plenary action items and assist in coordination of CEOS activities, both internally and externally.
 The SEC fulfills a key policy role by assisting the CEOS Chair and the SIT Chair in the formulation of CEOS position statements, coordinating external meeting attendance, and reviewing major meeting agendas, actions and minutes.
 In addition, SEC agencies maintain the CEOS Earth Observation Handbook, and publish the CEOS Newsletter and other outreach publications.
 Those in attendance are also given the opportunity to report on other relevant topics relating to the SIT, Working Groups, GEO, and other topics of interest.
-Meetings are typically conducted by teleconference, but may be combined with major CEOS meetings to take advantage of face-to-face participation.
+Meetings are typically conducted by teleconference but may be combined with major CEOS meetings to take advantage of face-to-face participation.

-The CEOS Executive Officer (CEO) is detailed on a full-time basis by a CEOS Agency, and appointed by the CEOS Chair for a two-year term.
-Additionally, with the consent of the CEOS Chair and CEO, a CEOS Agency may also detail a Deputy CEO (DCEO) for the same term.
+The CEOS Executive Officer (CEO) is detailed on a full-time basis, either as a direct-hire CEOS Agency employee (not a contractor) or a contractor secured via a direct contract between a sponsoring CEOS Agency and the contractor.
+The CEO is appointed by the CEOS Chair for a two-year term.
+Additionally, with the consent of the CEOS Chair and CEO, a CEOS Agency may also detail a Deputy CEO (DCEO) for the same term under the same conditions of hire as the CEO.
 The CEO reports to the CEOS Chair and to the CEOS SIT Chair, in areas where the CEOS Chair has delegated authority to the CEOS SIT.
 The CEO works closely with the CEOS Secretariat and leadership of CEOS Agencies, Working Groups, and Virtual Constellations.
 The activities of the CEO include development of the CEOS Work Plan, supporting discussions with the GEO Secretariat on CEOS contributions to the GEO Work Plan, advising CEOS leadership on prospects for continued/expanded internal and external cooperation, and action tracking.